 Read on for our original article.

 Love them or loathe them, Below Deck and Below Deck Mediterranean have huge followings.
 The reality TV shows chronicle the lives of crewmembers who work aboard charter megayachts.
 Bravo, the cable network behind them, says they are the third- and fourth-highest-ranking series among ad-supported cable programs with the most affluent audiences.
-With season three of Below Deck Mediterranean premiering this month in the United States, here’s a look at the seven megayachts that have been on the two series.
+With season three of Below Deck Mediterranean premiering this month in the United States, here’s a look at the various megayachts that have been on the two series.

 1. Cuor di Leone.
 This 164-foot (50-meter) Benetti appeared in the first Below Deck season, in 2013.
 However, she did so with a faux name, Honor.
 She was an active charter yacht for several years.
 She’s under different ownership and a different name these days, Lumiere.
 But, she still charters, for €175,000 per week (about $212,000 at press time).
 In fact, you can get a sense of what a charter is like by watching this video on her website.